 A Leader In Marine Services

-Founded in 1979, Global Diving & Salvage, Inc. is the largest diving contractor on the West Coast and a leading provider of marine construction, support services, and marine casualty responder worldwide.
-Global is dedicated to providing clients with safe and effective solutions to complex problems – even under the most difficult conditions.
+Founded in 1979, Global Diving & Salvage, Inc. is a leading provider of marine construction, support services, and marine casualty responder worldwide.
+Global, and our parent company Moran Environmental Recovery (MER), are dedicated to providing clients with safe and effective solutions to complex problems – even under the most difficult conditions.

 • Safety, Teamwork, Partnership